-When a mom expresses concern about her child’s reading, I typically ask specific questions to tease out root issues.
+When a mom asks how to help her struggling reader, I typically return with specific questions to tease out root issues.

 - How old is your child?